School of Science, Engineering and Environment

 New technologies are changing the way people experience sound and audio.
 With our specialist Audio Production postgraduate degree, you’ll gain practical, theoretical and creative experience of sound engineering, music production and audio technology.

-This course is suitable for technology and engineering graduates, who wish to pursue a career in the exciting audio industry.
-Building on your engineering and technology fundamentals, it provides you with the specialist expert knowledge and a practical skill set, so you are ready to develop a career as a future leader in the audio industry.
+We highly recommended the course for audio technology and engineering graduates who want to pursue a career in the audio and media industries.
+By building on your engineering and technology fundamentals, you can gain specialist knowledge and expand your skill set, positioning you for an exciting career in sound, music and media industries.

-- Utilise advanced audio-post recording, radio and TV studios to study audio engineering and production
+- Utilise advanced, state-of-the-art recording studios and post-production facilities to study audio engineering and production

 - Develop advanced skills relevant to the contemporary communication, media and entertainment industries

-- Tap into the expertise of world-class audio engineering and acoustics researches and academics
+- Tap into the expertise of world-class audio engineering and acoustics researchers and academics

 This is for you if...